bhklab/handbook/docs/contributing/merging_pr.md

 ### Verify GitHub Pages Deployment

 After merging the pull request, the changes will be deployed to GitHub Pages.
-Check the website at `https://bhklab.github.io/handbook/` to verify that the changes are correct.
+Check the website at [`https://bhklab.github.io/handbook/`](https://bhklab.github.io/handbook/) to verify that the changes are correct.

+!!!note
+    To view the latest merged PR changes, ensure you are on the `dev` version of the site.
+The version dropdown selector is located next to the site title.

 ### Delete the branch